Bad Credit Mortgages in Scotland

 Do you have any adverse credit that you know of?

-If you’re looking to buy a property in Scotland but you have a poor credit record, it’s still possible to get a mortgage.
-You may just face a few extra obstacles.
+If you’re looking to buy a property in Scotland but have a poor credit record, you can still get a mortgage.
+You may face a few extra obstacles.

-In this guide, we’ve put together everything you need to know, including how to boost your chances of getting your application approved, what deposit you’ll need and how a broker can help.
+In this guide, we’ve included everything you need to know, including how to boost your chances of getting your application approved, what deposit you’ll need, and how a broker can help.

 Can you get a bad credit mortgage in Scotland?

 Yes.
-However, you may be limited when it comes to the number of lenders who’ll consider you for a mortgage and the rates on offer.
+However, you may be limited in the number of lenders who’ll consider you for a mortgage and the rates on offer.

-Some providers will turn you down straightaway if you have an unhealthy credit history and you don’t meet their criteria.
-However, there are plenty who will consider your application, including both high street names and specialist lenders who operate in Scotland and nationwide.
+Some providers will turn you down straight away if you have an unhealthy credit history and you don’t meet their criteria.
+However, plenty will consider your application, including high street names and specialist lenders operating in Scotland and nationwide.

 You may also find you end up paying more for your mortgage.
 If a lender considers you a risky borrower, they’ll want to balance out the risk of lending to you by charging you a higher rate.

-There are, however, mortgage brokers who specialise in arranging bad credit mortgages for people who are buying in Scotland, and they could help you get a better deal.
+However, some mortgage brokers specialise in arranging bad credit mortgages for people who are buying in Scotland, and they could help you get a better deal.

 Get Started with a Broker